 Home > Destinations > Italy

-Wondering which are the best restaurants in Trastevere, Rome?
+Looking for the best restaurants in Trastevere, Rome?
 The Trastevere district in Rome, Italy, is full of genuine restaurants and taverns.
 This picturesque neighborhood is off the beaten path and represents the best-preserved corners of Rome, at least when it comes to food.
-If you want a great dining experience with traditional Italian food and classic Roman dishes, then Trastevere is the place to go.
 The restaurants are lined up in small alleys and serve pasta and pizza that are to die for.
 So skip the tourist traps – in this Best Restaurants in Trastevere guide I’ll help you navigate the food scene of this authentic area.

 Table of content